mirandaholmes/HierarchicalAssembly/README.md

 ## Running the code

 * Make sure you have a c++ compiler installed.
-Change the corresponding line in the makefile to the name of your compiler (right now it is set up for `gcc`).
+Change the corresponding line in the makefile to the name of your compiler (right now it is set up for `g++`).
 * Create a sub-directory called `obj`.
 This is where the compiled source code is stored.
 * Type `make`, to compile the code.
   - currently `make` is set up to compile `run_hier.cpp`.
 You can change the comment in the makefile to compile the other driver file.